Kcpf/foodata/README.md

 Todo
 =====

-Patches, pull requests, and bug reports are `welcome <https://github.com/Kcpf/foodata/issues/new>`_, just please keep the style consistent with the original source.
+Patches, pull requests, and bug reports are [welcome](https://github.com/Kcpf/foodata/issues/new), just please keep the style consistent with the original source.

 In particular, having more example scripts would be a huge help.
 Also, creating an useful documentation.